How to Compare Multiple Word Documents in .NET with C#

 Install-Package GroupDocs.Comparison -Version 25.4.0

-.NET CLI (if you’re a command line person):
+.NET CLI (if you prefer the command line):

 dotnet add package GroupDocs.Comparison --version 25.4.0